How to get a board game quote from a manufacturer

 Even after you’ve received all your quotes, there will be more back-and-forth necessary.

-Maybe you decided to add more cards or changed the cubes from plastic to wood.
+Maybe you decided to add more cards or change the cubes from plastic to wood.
 Every change you make will impact the manufacturing costs.

 You don’t necessarily want to go back to your manufacturers every few days with a new change, but you will want to update your quote when you’ve made a major adjustment.